arjanjohan/scaffold-sui-docs/docs/hooks/useSubmitTransaction.md

 # useSubmitTransaction

 Submits a transaction to a Move module with automatic signing and execution.
+This is the base transaction hook that `useScaffoldSubmitTransaction` builds upon.

 ## Usage
 ```tsx